 The Great Depression is referred to as the greatest and also the longest economic downturn or recession in modern history.
-It started in the USA and after that, had a rippling effect on the economies of the world.
+It started in the USA.
+After that, it had a rippling effect on the economies of the world.

-The impact of crashing of the stock market resulted in panic among the investors in Wall Street, wiping out almost $30 billion from the stock market.
+The impact of the stock market crash resulted in panic among the investors in Wall Street, wiping out almost $30 billion from the stock market.
 This resulted in the crashing of other major financial institutions such as banks.

-It is said that around 5000 banks went bankrupt as an aftermath of the stock market crash of 1929.
+It is said that around 5000 banks went bankrupt as an aftermath of the stock market crash in 1929.
 One of such banks was Boden-Kredit Anstalt, which was Austria’s most important bank.

-There was a significant drop in consumer spending and investments that caused a major decline in industrial output and laying off employees from companies.
+There was a significant drop in consumer spending and investments that caused a major decline in industrial output and laid off employees from companies.

 By 1933, the unemployment rate had risen to 25%, and the GDP of the USA contracted to half of its value due to deflation.
 Around 15 million jobs were lost in the economy.